vfat-io/tycho-indexer/README.md

 ### Opening a Pull Request

 Please submit pull requests (PRs) targeting the main branch.
-Ensure all PR titles follow the [Conventional Commit format](https://www.conventionalcommits.org/en/v1.0.0/) using a prefix like `fix: bug XXX`.
+Ensure all PR and commits titles follow the [Conventional Commit format](https://www.conventionalcommits.org/en/v1.0.0/) using a prefix like `fix: bug XXX`.
 This prefix is essential for automatically incrementing the version number.

 Please ensure the following commands pass if you have changed the code: